-Last week the U.S. Supreme Court heard arguments in Young v.
-United Parcel Service, Inc. If you’re an employment law nerd and expecting a new baby like me (baby #2 due in January!), you’ve been avidly following this case since the Supreme Court granted cert.
-Oh, no one else?
+The U.S. last week Young v.
+United Parcel Service, Inc. was argued before the Supreme Court.
+Since the Supreme Court granted cert in this case, if you’re an employment law nerd and anticipating a new child like me (baby #2 expected in January! ), you’ve been closely watching it.
+I see nobody else?
 Okay, then let me fill you in a bit…

 Rather than acquiesce, Young filed a lawsuit under the Pregnancy Discrimination Act, alleging that UPS failed to treat her the way it treated other employees.
 The Pregnancy Discrimination Act of 1978 amended Title VII of the Civil Rights Act to prohibit discrimination on the basis of pregnancy.

 It seems pretty straightforward, right?
 Oh wait, nope, that’s why I have a job…